 Summary of Use during Lactation

 Maternal clonazepam occasionally causes sedation in their breastfed infants, especially when given with other central nervous system depressants.
 A safety scoring system finds clonazepam possible to use cautiously during breastfeeding, and an expert consensus guideline indicates that low-dose clonazepam is an acceptable choice for refractory restless leg syndrome during lactation.
 Monitor the infant for drowsiness, adequate weight gain, and developmental milestones, especially in younger, exclusively breastfed infants and when using combinations of psychotropic drugs.
 Monitoring of the infant's serum concentration may be indicated if excessive sedation occurs.
-Because it has a long half-life, a safer, shorter-acting drug should be used as a general sedative or anxiolytic rather than clonazepam.
+Because it has a long half-life, a safer, shorter-acting drug should be used as rather than clonazepam.

 In published reports of anticonvulsant use during breastfeeding, most women were taking a combination of anticonvulsants.
 Some other anticonvulsants (e.g., phenytoin, carbamazepine) stimulate the metabolism of other drugs including anticonvulsants, whereas others (e.g., valproic acid) inhibit the metabolism of other drugs.
 Therefore, the relationship of the maternal dosage to the concentration in breastmilk can be quite variable, making calculation of the weight-adjusted percentage of maternal dosage less meaningful than for other drugs in this database.